Fertility

 Can You Get Pregnant Right After Your Period?

-The reason post-period sex can lead to pregnancy isn't complicated, but it does require understanding two things: how long sperm survive inside the body, and when ovulation actually happens in your cycle.
-For someone with a long cycle, the days immediately after a period are genuinely low-risk.
-For someone with a short cycle, those same days can fall inside the fertile window.
+The reason post-period conception is possible isn't complicated.
+It comes down to two biological facts — how long sperm can survive inside the body, and how much ovulation timing shifts when your cycle length changes.
+For someone with a long cycle, the days right after a period are far from the fertile window.
+For someone with a short cycle, those same days can sit at its centre.

 Why cycle length changes everything

-The key mechanism: the luteal phase — the time between ovulation and the first day of the next period — is relatively fixed for most people at roughly 12 to 16 days.
-What changes with cycle length is the follicular phase, from the start of your period to ovulation.
-In a 35-day cycle, ovulation might fall around day 21.
-In a 24-day cycle, it might fall around day 10.
+The mechanism: the luteal phase, from ovulation to the first day of the next period, runs roughly 12 to 16 days in most people.
+This phase is relatively stable.
+What changes with cycle length is the follicular phase — the stretch from the start of a period to ovulation.
+A 35-day cycle implies ovulation around day 19 to 23.
+A 24-day cycle implies ovulation around day 8 to 12.

 Find your personal fertile window